-Did you know that when you try to update a VIEW, that has an INSTEAD OF TRIGGER, you cannot use the UPDATE statement with the JOIN clause?
+Did you know that when you try to update a VIEW that has an INSTEAD OF TRIGGER, you cannot use the UPDATE statement with a JOIN clause?
 Probably not.
 Why would you?
-But it might be the edge case that makes you rethink your plans.

 SELECT *